la2050/archive/_projects/2015/sola-food-co-op-a-source-for-healthy-food-and-community-empowerment-in-south-la.md

   is a brilliant solution.
 project_image: 'https://img.youtube.com/vi/fi31RJKyr4I/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/fi31RJKyr4I'
-'In one to three sentences, please describe your proposal.': >- SoLA  seeks to provide better access to natural, organic and non GMO foods in South LA in the form of a full service grocery cooperative.
-We envision our store as a place not only for shopping but for learning , in cooking and nutrition classes, and for the community to gather, share prepared foods, fresh juices, and organic coffee.
-We feel that in an area long overlooked, with too few grocery stores, that is a food desert, a health foods cooperative is a brilliant solution.
 Where will you be working?:
   - South LA
   - In the Leimert Park area